 Good, octopus is too expensive.
 They're not even truly sentient, if intelligence is the problem people gotta stop eating pigs too

-ultimately people eat pigs because their intelligence is paired with an extremely selfish and antisocial nature. the social unit of the pig is several sows caring for their young otherwise they are cannibalistic and self serving. otherwise, they are as intelligent as non-retarded dogs with some communication skills swapped for quicker spatial reasoning.
+ultimately people eat pigs because their intelligence is paired with an extremely selfish and antisocial nature. the social unit of the pig is several sows caring for their young otherwise they are cannibalistic and self serving. otherwise, they are as intelligent as non-moronic dogs with some communication skills swapped for quicker spatial reasoning.

 Cattle, pig, and sheep remain contemporary insults for people who are mindless servants that just want to eat and sleep, or disgusting and undesirable creatures that offend all but themselves.
-Catty and bitch just mean a woman who fights back against male advances and "dog" means someone who works hard for someone else or gets away with immature behavior, and is an insult typically levied by a pig.
+Catty and b***h just mean a woman who fights back against male advances and "dog" means someone who works hard for someone else or gets away with immature behavior, and is an insult typically levied by a pig.
 Nobody eats foxes and being called a fox just means you're very smart, very attractive, and keep getting your way through trickery.
 Wolf refers to the dominant and ravenous and lion to powerful people who rule effortlessly.

 But yeah, I don't think putting that many intelligent critters in one area is a good idea.
 It'll just take one figuring shit out and well, look at the orca thing.

-Dog can also mean loyal and brave.
-Cat can refer to reflexes and grace.
+Dog can also mean loyal and brave. cat can refer to reflexes and grace.
 Bull can be stubborn, or strong.
 Sheep often refer to mindlessness, but a ram is a symbol of unfettered dedication and capability.
 Chicken means coward but a mother hen is a good guardian.

 Things can have more than one common meaning.